vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 Risløy, 72.
 Rathakara, a casto, 94; allowed to Rites: preliminarios, common to all, in

-consecrate Vedic iros, 45; held by modern tiines, 212; to be performed Juimipi pot to belong to the three according to ritual of one'a Vedio bigher vargas, 45; gradually lost dakba, 328 ; when the ritual of his status, 94; is the caste callod / another sakba may be followod, Saudhantada 46; not entitled to upanayanı, according to Vidvarūpa, River, invoked in Simantonrayana, 46; offspring of a mahinya malo 224-225. and karana female, 57; upanayana | Rivere, mentioned in Rgveda, 12.
+consecrate Vedic iros, 45; held by modern tiines, 212; to be performed Juimipi pot to belong to the three according to ritual of one'a Vedic bigher vargas, 45; gradually lost dakba, 328 ; when the ritual of his status, 94; is the caste callod / another sakba may be followod, Saudhantada 46; not entitled to upanayanı, according to Vidvarūpa, River, invoked in Simantonrayana, 46; offspring of a mahinya malo 224-225. and karana female, 57; upanayana | Rivere, mentioned in Rgveda, 12.

 328.